GeekTrainer/js-basics-1/js-basics/README.md

 `let myVariable = 123;`

 Variables can store all types of numbers, including decimal or negative numbers.
-Numbers also can be used in arithmetic operators, covered in the [next section](#operators).
+Numbers also can be used with arithmetic operators, covered in the [next section](#operators).

 ### Strings